UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 ```
 npm install
 ```
+> Protip: npm stands for "Node Package Manager"

 #Running Your Project:
 Run
 ```
 node app.js
 ```
-in the project directory to serve the project.
+in the project directory to start the node server and serve the project.
 It should be available on localhost:9000 by default.

 >If you get an error something along the lines of ``command 'node' not found`` try running ``nodejs app.js`` instead.
 If neither of these work, you likely don't have node installed.